Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-f`, `--force`:
   Test formulae even if they are unlinked.
 * `--HEAD`:
-  Test the head version of a formula.
+  Test the HEAD version of a formula.
 * `--keep-tmp`:
   Retain the temporary files created for the test.
 * `--retry`: